 Pre-Screening Real Estate Virtual Assistant Applicants

 Immediately after posting the ad, you’ll start to get replies from candidates.
-You have to be careful about these candidates.
 Most of them haven’t even read the job description and have no experience whatsoever.
-If you click on each one and read their message, you’ll see what I’m talking about.
-You’ll get candidates that are CGI Programmers applying for the job as an assistant.
-I think they must have some software that replies to every job posting offered.
+Be careful about spending time on candidates that are blasting out applications on jobs of which they don’t qualify.

 It will take about 3 – 4 days for you to get the majority of the real estate virtual assistant applicants for this job.
-As you read the application from each candidate, and before you hire a virtual assistant, be sure to review their feedback scores and comments from other employers.
-Also check their credentials.
-Choose your favorite ones and put them in your “shortlist” (it’s an oDesk thang).
-I like to narrow down my candidate list to about 10 people to interview.
+As you read the application from each candidate, review their feedback scores and comments from other employers.
+Check their credentials.
+Choose your favorite ones and schedule an interview.

 How Much Should You Pay A Virtual Assistant?